BingLiang666/CS514-Homework7-BingLiang/README.md

 It could be run in both IntelliJ and Terminal(ex. run the Jar file created by Maven).

 ## Running in IntelliJ
-1. Copy HTTPS URL of Github repo.
+Step1.
+Copy HTTPS URL of the Github repo.

-2. Open IntelliJ File -> New -> Project From Version Control -> paste the URL you just copied in the URL blanket -> Click Clone
+Step2.
+Open IntelliJ File -> New -> Project From Version Control -> paste the URL you just copied in the URL blanket -> Click Clone

-3. Go to src/main/java/edu.usfca.cs SQLite.class
+Step3.
+Once this repo has been cloned successfully, open it in IntelliJ and go to src/main/java/edu.usfca.cs SQLite.class

-4. Run SQLite.main()
+Step4.
+Run SQLite.main()

-5. Follow the prompts to play with it :)
+Step5.
+Follow the prompts to play with it :)

 Once the program is running, we will see the following interface in the console: